zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 msp430-jtag
 ===========

-Software to talk to the parallel port JTAG PCB as seen with the FET kits.
+Software to talk to the parallel port JTAG adapter as seen with the FET kits.
 It is released under a free software license, see license.txt for more details.

 (C) 2002-2006 Chris Liechti <cliechti@gmx.net>